Today we are sharing our Exemplar Education review, based on our first three months using the online tutoring platform.

 - Reviews of Exemplar on Trust Pilot

-We were provided with complimentary access to Exemplar Education and paid a fee for my time creating this review.
+We were provided with complimentary access to Exemplar Education.
 However, all opinions are honest, and based on our experience.